-Fill in the various compartments with your kid’s favorite fruit and your favorite NABISCO products.
+Fill in the various compartments with your kid’s favorite fruit and snacks.

-For the younger kids, you can simply create a small snack kit with a smaller utility box.
+For the younger kids like toddlers, you can simply create a small snack kit with a smaller utility box or the snack spinner.

 For the older kids, I let them put their own snack box together, picking their favorites from the choice platter I set out.